Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 analyze or debug the resulting `UPLC` code, as the structure and readability of the code are compromised, which can hinder examination.

+Also all builtins seem to be injected regardless of use.
+This makes inspecting the generated output more difficult without dead var elimination turned on.
+Dead var elimination might have however remove parts of code that the user actually expects to be present.

 ## Recommendation

 To improve the development experience, it would be beneficial to implement a method or tool that formats the `UPLC` output and `Pluto` output and dumps it into a folder for each validator for easier interpretation and review.

+Variable names should be improved, and only the used builtins should be injected.

 ## Finding04 - Improve Documentation on optimization level